Dedicated server benefits include high performance, stability, control, and most of all, security.

-Using a dedicated server hosting service offers benefits of high security, performance, stability, and control.
-HostDime managed dedicated servers undergo a rigorous security check before and during deployment.
-You can check out the 10 point security audit in detail below.
+HostDime’s managed dedicated servers undergo a rigorous security check before and during deployment to give clients peace of mind.
+You can check out our 10 point security audit in detail below.

 1. Change the SSH (Secure Shell) Listen Port on the server to a port different than 22.
 This prevents automated brute-force attacks from even beginning to guess usernames and passwords on the server.